baberabb/backend_test/README.md

 Response

-Returns a JSON array of location objects, ordered by distance from the search origin (closest first), then by rating (highest first) for locations within 50m of each other.
+Returns a JSON array of location objects, ordered by distance from the search origin (closest first), then by rating (highest first) for locations within 50m of the query coordinates.

 A location object contains: